Haley: Missile debris 'proof' of Iran's UN violations

 "Following a series of baseless accusations against the Islamic Republic of Iran in the past 10 months, the US Ambassador to the UN once again today took the same line accusing the Iranian government of supplying the missile that hit Saudi Arabia on 4 November -- an accusation that we categorically reject as unfounded and, at the same time, irresponsible, provocative and destructive," a written statement from the Iranian mission said.

-A US official said prior to Haley's remarks that the presentation of the evidence will help make the case that Iran is in violation of multiple UN Security Council resolutions 2231 and 2216, part of a new Trump administration effort to ratchet up pressure on Tehran as the administration weighs whether to stay in the Iran nuclear deal which was negotiated by the previous administration.
+A US official said prior to Haley's remarks that the presentation is part of a new Trump administration effort to ratchet up pressure on Tehran as the administration weighs whether to stay in the Iran nuclear deal which was negotiated by the previous administration.

 Saudi Arabia renewed its condemnation of the Iranian regime for its "support of its terrorist Houthi militias" following Haley's remarks, according to a report in the state-run Saudi Press Agency on Thursday.